glasspage/UnitySync/README.md

 Version 0.1 establishes the connection and presence foundation only.
 A host can create an encrypted session, collaborators can join with a compact code, and everyone can see one another's Scene view camera as temporary gizmos.
 It does **not** sync scene edits or files yet.

+DISCLAIMER: The code in this repository was created with assistance from AI tools.
+I made the architecture, design and implementation decisions; AI was used to write the code based on them.

 ## Install

 In Unity, open **Window > Package Manager**, choose **Add package from git URL**, and enter: